 Sid Lezak was one of the longest serving US Attorneys in the history of the United States, the father of alternative dispute resolution in Oregon, an activist, a community servant, and a mentor to many Oregonians.
 The Lezak Legacy Fellowship is designed to honor his legacy by granting summer stipends to law students to encourage them to serve the Oregon community, and by providing mentorship and guidance to these students.
 Typically 4 to 5 students are selected as fellows each year.

-Fellows will be given stipends of up $5,000.
+Fellows will be given summer awards of up to $5,000.
 Recipients must be Lewis & Clark law students who will be returning to Lewis & Clark in the fall.
-Recipients may augment stipends and salaries from other sources with Lezak Legacy Fellowship stipends; however, students may not receive both a PILP stipend and a Lezak stipend in the same year.
+Recipients may augment summer awards and salaries from other sources; however, students may not receive both a PILP Summer Award and a Lezak Summer Award in the same year.
 The Lezak Legacy Committee will select recipients from applications received following interviews with finalists.
 Summer 2021 applications are closed; new applications will be available in Spring 2022.

 The Lezak Legacy Committee will match recipients with mentors from the Oregon legal community.